 Who is the Dental Assistant?

-The Dental Assisting profession is a vital component in the dental healthcare delivery team.
-The US Department of Labor’s Occupational Outlook Handbook lists Dental Assisting as the fifth highest profession that is expected to grow at a faster than average pace through the year 2016 (www.bls.gov)
+The Dental Assisting profession is a vital component of the dental healthcare delivery team.
+The US Department of Labor’s Occupational Outlook Handbook lists Dental Assisting as the fifth highest profession that is expected to grow at a faster-than-average pace through the year 2031 (www.bls.gov)